zonayedpca/zonayed.me/README.md

 This is my personal portfolio website

-1.  **Start developing.**
+1.  **Start dev server.**

-    Navigate into your new site’s directory and start it up.
+    Navigate into the site’s directory and start it up.

     ```shell
     cd zonayed.me/
     gatsby develop
     ```

-1.  **Open the source code and start editing!**
+1.  **Open the source code and start observing!**

-    Your site is now running at `http://localhost:8000`!
+    The site is now running at `http://localhost:8000`!